A win-win scenario

 Bank’s performance exceeding expectations

-The central bank’s moratorium on interest payments ended in August, and whilst there were concerns about increasing NPLs, the large banks have been reporting collection rates that have been higher than expected (around 95% of the pre-COVID level).
+The central bank’s moratorium on interest payments on loans ended in August, and whilst there were concerns about increasing non-performing loans (NPLs), the large banks have been reporting collection rates that have been higher than expected (around 95% of the pre-COVID level).
 Reflecting this better-than-expected progress, the large banks have already started to reduce their COVID provisions.

 Credit growth showing signs of recovery